Psychpsyo/Tooltippery/README.md

 If you are making a mod that needs more than just a button with associated tooltip text, this mod provides multiple things:
 1. The Tooltippery class has a property called labelProviders.
-This is of type List<Func<Button, ButtonEventData, string>>, and holds a list of functions which, given a Button and ButtonEventData object, can return any string they like, indicating that that should be a label for the Button in question.
-These are consulted every time the player hovers over a Button.
+This is of type List<Func<IButton, ButtonEventData, string>>, and holds a list of functions which, given an IButton and ButtonEventData object, can return any string they like, indicating that that should be the label for the button in question.
+These are currently consulted every time the player hovers over a UIX.Button.
 2. If you wish to manually open tooltips for some other reason, the Tooltippery class provides both a showTooltip() and a hideTooltip() function.
 showTooltip()  takes a string, Slot and float3, telling it where to parent the new tooltip and what text to put on it.
 It then returns a Tooltip object which can be passed to hideTooltip() to close the tooltip again.